Martin Beck: Primary characters

 Evald Hammar: Beck's boss until he retires in the end of The Fire Engine That Disappeared.
-He is mild-mannered, trusts his men's judgment and dislikes the political infighting which increasingly accompanies his job.
+He is mild-mannered, trusts his men's judgment, and dislikes the political infighting which increasingly accompanies his job.

 Stig Malm: Beck's boss from Murder at the Savoy onwards.
-A politician with little understanding of police work who is willing to do anything to get up the career ladder, for whom Beck eventually feels sorry by the end of the book; he is often ordered around by the National Police Commissioner.
+A politician with little understanding of police work who is willing to do anything to get up the career ladder, for whom Beck eventually feels sorry by the end of the book.
+Malm is often ordered around by the National Police Commissioner.
 He has an overly high opinion of himself, not hampered by his one case as Chief of Operations ending in disaster.